ibm-cloud-docs/security-hub/responsibilities.md

 # Understanding your responsibilities when you use the Essential Security and Observability Services deployable architecture
 {: #shared-resp}

-Learn about the management responsibilities and terms and conditions that you have when you use one of the {{site.data.keyword.name-da}} deployable architectures.
+Learn about the management responsibilities and terms and conditions that you have when you use the Essential Security and Observability Services deployable architecture.
 {: shortdesc}

 - For more information about the responsibilities for you and for {{site.data.keyword.IBM}} when you use a deployable architecture, see [Understanding your responsibilities when you use deployable architectures](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures).
 - For a high-level view of the service types in {{site.data.keyword.cloud}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for using {{site.data.keyword.cloud}} products](/docs/overview?topic=overview-shared-responsibilities).
 - For the overall terms of use, see [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).

-Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use a {{site.data.keyword.name-da}} deployable architecture.
+Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use a Essential Security and Observability Services deployable architecture

 ## Incident and operations management
 {: #incident-and-ops}

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

-The {{site.data.keyword.name-da}} deployable architecture does not identify specific responsibilities in this area.
+The Essential Security and Observability Services deployable architecturedoes not identify specific responsibilities in this area.
 For more information about the general change management responsibilities when you use deployable architectures, see [Incident and operations management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#incident-and-ops-da).

 ## Change management
 {: #change-management}

 Change management includes tasks such as deployment, configuration, upgrades, patching, configuration changes, and deletion.

-The {{site.data.keyword.name-da}} deployable architecture does not identify specific responsibilities in this area.
+The Essential Security and Observability Services deployable architecturedoes not identify specific responsibilities in this area.
 For more information about the general change management responsibilities when you use deployable architectures, see [Change management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#change-management-da).

 ## Identity and access management
 {: #iam-responsibilities}

 Identity and access management includes tasks such as authentication, authorization, access control policies, and approving, granting, and revoking access.